 RIHE has the longest tradition among Japan’s research centers in the field of higher education studies and has formed a worldwide network.
 We intend to challenge the problems facing higher education today, working in cooperation with experts in various fields both inside and outside the country.

-The Research Institute for Higher Education (RIHE) at Hiroshima University was established in the old downtown campus of Hiroshima city in 1972.
-Since then, surveys and research on the international higher education system have been continuously undertaken from a variety of viewpoints, and the results have been communicated widely to foreign countries as well as Japan through meetings of researchers and international symposia.
-And now, social interest in higher education is continues to increase.
-In the context of severe inter-university competition under environmental changes such as the decline of the 18-year-old population, globalization, the continuation of austerity measures and social stratification, various issues which require urgent attention are increasingly evident.
+RIHE was established in the old downtown campus in Hiroshima city in 1972.
+Since then, surveys and research on international higher education systems have been continuously undertaken from a variety of viewpoints.
+Now more than ever, social interest in higher education continues to increase in the context of severe inter-university competition under environmental changes such as the decline of the 18-year-old population, globalization, the continuation of austerity measures, and social stratification.
+Various issues which require urgent attention are increasingly evident.
+RIHE will seek to clarify the problems of the higher education system in Japan through its cutting edge research, the results of which will help us to propose immediate measures to solve them.
 While working on these urgent issues, we intend to promote basic research as well as collaborative research with people from various specialized fields.

 RIHE also offers graduate programs.
 Today, students from Japan and elsewhere in Asia are learning together about the field of higher education studies.
 Many of our graduates are working as academics at various universities across the country, and some of them are full-time administrative staff in Hiroshima University and other institutions.
 We offer courses at night, during weekends, and intensive courses during summer or winter break.

 RIHE has established a reputation among scholars, policy makers, university administrators, and graduate students from Japan and abroad, as a leading center of higher education research.
 This reputation could not have been earned without the tremendous efforts of all our colleagues.

 As always, we at RIHE welcome recommendations and encouragement from colleagues within other Japanese universities, and those in other countries, as part of our continuing commitment to research and scholarship.